 Despite the various challenges when implementing MSP, Macaronesia also presents a variety of opportunities.
 Islands have a strong link to the sea built throughout history, which is evident on their maritime culture, commerce and industry.
 Integrating land-sea interactions in MSP could be easier due to the close land-sea relationship and dependency.
 MSP provides chances to implement a bottom-up approach and a supportive stakeholder engagement based on the close links among authorities, stakeholders and communities.
 The involvement of regional authorities in MSP can also enhance these more participatory approaches.
 Macaronesia can benefit from its prominent biodiversity not only as a coastal and maritime tourism destination but also to strengthen the strong links with the sea to become maritime hubs (Greenhill, 2018).
-The vast maritime space and the increasing cooperation among archipelagos -including Cape Verde- can certainly contribute to it.
+The vast maritime space and the increasing among between archipelagos can certainly contribute to it.

 The MarSP project had an important role in the advancement and implementation of the MSP Directive in the three archipelagos of the European Macaronesia.
-Policy-makers have a fundamental role in the progress of the planning process.
-Informed decision-making gives more chances to better charting the course of maritime spatial plans.
-The experience of the MarSP project certainly provide lessons to inform future decision-making for MSP in the European Macaronesia.
-These lessons learnt have been converted into recommendations for each of the archipelagos -Azores, Canaries and Madeira-, which are included in the annexes.
+Both stakeholders and policy-makers have a fundamental role in the progress of the planning process.
+Their adequate involvement throughout the process ensures the successful implementation of maritime spatial plans.
+The experience of the MarSP project certainly provide lessons to inform future MSP in the European Macaronesia.
+These lessons learnt have been converted into recommendations for future MSP in each of the archipelagos -Azores, Canaries and Madeira-, which are included in the annexes.